-Late-Occurring Adverse Reactions: Adverse events may first appear several weeks after initiation of VRAYLAR, probably because plasma levels of cariprazine and its major metabolites accumulate over time.
+Late-Occurring Adverse Reactions: Adverse reactions may first appear several weeks after initiation of VRAYLAR, probably because plasma levels of cariprazine and its major metabolites accumulate over time.
 As a result, the incidence of adverse reactions in short-term trials may not reflect the rates after longer term exposures.
 Monitor for adverse reactions, including extrapyramidal symptoms (EPS) or akathisia, and patient response for several weeks after starting VRAYLAR and after each dosage increase.
 Consider reducing the dose or discontinuing the drug.

 Leukopenia, Neutropenia, and Agranulocytosis: Leukopenia/neutropenia have been reported with antipsychotics, including VRAYLAR.
 Agranulocytosis (including fatal cases) has been reported with other antipsychotics.
 Monitor complete blood count in patients with pre-existing low white blood cell count (WBC)/absolute neutrophil count or history of drug-induced leukopenia/neutropenia.
 Discontinue VRAYLAR at the first sign of a clinically significant decline in WBC and in severely neutropenic patients.